| Company ProfilePerformInk April 9, 1999

 and forces us to reassess the state of humanity in a new

+light.
 The Wicker Park-based company was formed by a group of theatre

 artists who completed their undergraduate work at Hampshire